Guide to Keycap Types: Materials, Profiles, and More

 While mass-produced keycaps are suitable for most keyboard users, especially those who want cost-effective and straightforward upgrades, custom keycaps are best suited for mechanical keyboard enthusiasts who are passionate about creating a unique and personalized keyboard setup.

-Keycaps for keyboards with RGB lighting
+Keycaps for Keyboards with RGB Lighting

 If your keyboard has RGB or other backlighting features, choose keycaps that are compatible with backlighting, such as translucent or shine-through keycaps.